khagiwar/debugger.en/help/debugger2/configure-debugger.md

 ## Lock Experience Platform Debugger on one page

 As you change pages on your site, the Experience Platform Debugger window updates to show info for that page.
 The name of the page you're connected to shows at the bottom of the screen.
-To keep Experience Platform Debugger locked on one page, click **[!UICONTROL Lock]** in the bottom right corner of the Experience Platform Debugger window.
+To keep Experience Platform Debugger locked on one page, click **[!UICONTROL Lock]** in the bottom right corner of the Platform Debugger window.

 ![](assets/lock.jpg)